 Certificate III in Early Childhood Education and Care (CHC30121)

-The Certificate III in Early Childhood Education and Care is the recognised qualification to become an entry-level Early Childhood Educator.
+The Certificate III in Early Childhood Education and Care is the recognised qualification to seek work as an entry-level Early Childhood Educator.

 Certificate IV in Disability Support (CHC43121)